Year-by-Year Tax Planning

 Income does not simply add.
 It layers.

 Withdrawals increase taxable income.
-Taxable income affects Social Security taxation.
-Combined income influences Medicare premiums.
-Larger balances create larger future distributions.
+Taxable income can affect Social Security taxation.
+Modified Adjusted Gross Income can affect Medicare premiums through IRMAA.
+Larger pre tax balances create larger future required distributions.

 A better framework asks different questions: